French Company Registration- An Overview

 All these attractive incentives make France one of the friendliest places for starting a business.
 Due to this investors should go for the process of company registration in France.

 There are many tax incentives and allied schemes offered by the French Government.
 Interest rates which are offered for loans to global entrepreneurs at 2%.
-There are certain priority areas in France.
-If businesses invest in these areas then they would receive exemption from payment of corporate tax for a period of 7 years.
+If the investment is made in some of the priority areas provided by the French Government, then such companies would receive exemption from payment of corporate tax for a period of 7 years.
+While the corporate tax rate can be as high as 34 per cent in France, the net effective tax rate can be brought down to 9% if the investments are made in the specific sectors.
 Apart from this, there are other social security exemptions provided by the government.

 The country offers proper infrastructural facilities in terms of energy, highways, railway projects, ports and other projects.